neuropoly/gmseg/README.md

 This repository contains the source-code for the paper "Spinal cord gray matter segmentation using deep dilated convolutions", available as [pre-print on ArXiv](https://arxiv.org/abs/1710.01269).

-*Note: this repository is made for researchers, if you just want to use the method on your data, this method was implemented in the [Spinal Cord Toolbox (SCT)](https://github.com/neuropoly/spinalcordtoolbox), where you can find pre-trained models on large datasets and a user-friendly command-line tool called sct_deepseg_gm.*
+*Note: this repository is made for researchers in deep learning.
+If you just would like to use the method on your data, this method has been implemented in the [Spinal Cord Toolbox (SCT)](https://github.com/neuropoly/spinalcordtoolbox), where you can find pre-trained models on much larger datasets and a user-friendly command-line tool called sct_deepseg_gm.*

 You can see the MRI *ex-vivo* [segmentation video](https://www.youtube.com/watch?v=9Nz6H-wFCsM).
 Another manuscript is under review for the MRI *ex-vivo* data.